IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/README.md

 ## Configs

 - `recommended` - Enables just the recommended rules.
 - `all` - Enables all the rules.
-This is just for testing; you would probably never want to use this config.
+You would probably never want to use this config, unless you wanted to enable every rule except for one or two specific rules (since specifying a blacklist would be less verbose than specifying a whitelist, in this case).

 <br>